rv-rmcgavin/fe-mentor-ip-locator/README.md

 - In [/src/components/Form/index.tsx](./src/components/Form/index.tsx) I got a linting error because I needed to put a function I wrote as a dependency of a `useEffect(() => {})`.
 It led down this whole path of using `useCallback` on the function and adding another dependency array.
 I did not at all follow why the linter had me do this, and what impact it had.
 I want to learn more about that.
 - Desktop styles
 - Active states
+- validate data for either ip address or domain to be accepted.

 TODO:
-- validate data for either ip address or domain to be accepted.
+- Clean up the code quite a bit.
+Create hooks for the components that needs their functionality separated out.
 - I want to generate some sort of auto docs since I have TS.
 What can it do?

 ### Built with